 2. Contrary to public order or morality or prejudicial to life or environment.

 3. Discovery of scientific principle or formulation or discovery of living or nonliving substance.

-4. Discovery of new form or property or use of a known substance or of a new use of a known process or machine or an apparatus not resulting in a new product.
+4. Discovery of a new form of property or use of a known substance or new use of a known process or machine or an apparatus not resulting in a new product.

-5. Substance obtained from admixture of known components resulting in only aggregation of their properties.
+5. Substance obtained from the admixture of known components resulting in the only aggregation of their properties.

 6. Mere rearrangement or duplication of known devices.

 8. Medical treatment or procedure of humans or animals.

 9. Plants or animals or seeds and biological processes of production or prorogation of these.

 10. Mathematical or business method or computer program or algorithm.

 11. Artistic or aesthetic creation like literary or dramatic or musical or cinematographic or television production.